Cell Phones for Seniors

 Simple design, bigger buttons, larger screens and an easily accessible emergency call button.

-As a leading supplier of easy-to-use cellphones for seniors, Fanmi manufactures reliable & affordable cellphones that meet European CE and RoHS certification.
+Based in China, as the leading global supplier of easy-to-use cellphones for seniors, Fanmi manufactures reliable & affordable cellphones that meet European CE and RoHS certification.
+Contact us to send your business or product inquiry now!

 S100: Ultra Level, Low Cost Phone for Seniors